aliie62/stock-dashboard/Readme.md

 # License
 Distributed under the MIT License.
 See `LICENSE` for more information.

+# Disclaimer
+Nasdaq api of pandas-datareader has been used to get the data.
+This api is working at the time of development.
+However, they can stop this api at any time without any notice.

 # Contact
 Ali Hosseini on https://twitter.com/a1iie62 or aliie62@yahoo.com